Curriculum

 1986-1996: with Roger Bailey of Video-Active Productions, produced 41 videotapes on various aspects of waste management, including a 10 part series on dioxin.
 Over 5,000 of these tapes have been distributed worldwide.

-1997- present: Executive producer for Grassroots and Global Video and has produced 26 videos tapes on environmental justice, waste issues and fluoride toxicity (listing below) with several more in production.
+1997-2006: Executive producer for Grassroots and Global Video; produced 26 videos tapes on environmental justice, waste issues and fluoride toxicity with several more in production.

-1985–present: given over 2000 public presentations in 49 states in the U.S, 7 provinces in Canada and 46 other countries (Argentina, Australia, Bangladesh, Belgium, Brazil, Chile, Costa Rica, Czech Republic, El Salvador, England, Estonia, France, Germany, Guam, Guatemala, Hong Kong, India, Ireland, Isle of Man, Italy, Japan, Lithuania, Malaysia, Mexico, Mozambique, Netherlands, New Zealand, Northern Ireland, Norway, the Philippines, Poland, Portugal, Puerto Rico, Russia, Scotland, Slovakia, Slovenia, South Korea, South Africa, Spain, St. Martin/St. Maarten, Sweden, Switzerland, Taiwan, Thailand and Wales).
+1985–present, given over 2500 public presentations in 49 states in the U.S, 7 provinces in Canada and 60 other countries (Argentina, Australia, Bangladesh, Belgium, Brazil, Bulgaria, Chile, China, Colombia, Costa Rica, Czech Republic, Dubai, El Salvador, England, Estonia, France, Germany, Guam, Guatemala, Guernsey, Honduras, Hong Kong, Hungary, India, Ireland, Isle of Man, Israel, Italy, Japan, Lebanon, Lithuania, Malaysia, Mauritius, Mexico, Mozambique, Netherlands, New Zealand, Northern Ireland, Norway, the Philippines, Poland, Portugal, Puerto Rico, Romania, Russia, Scotland, Serbia, Slovakia, Slovenia, South Korea, South Africa, Spain, St. Croix, St. Martin/St. Maarten, Sweden, Switzerland, Taiwan, Thailand, Uruguay and Wales).

 Advisory Panels: